 Small animals, such as red squirrels and snowshoe hare, are commonly seen in Riley.
 Large animals, like moose, occasionally appear in the campground.
 Bear sightings in Riley are more rare, but do happen.
 Read below for wildlife safety information.

-Necessities.
 Restrooms, both flush-toilet and pit-vault, can be found throughout the campground.
 Potable water is available both at the mercantile and at spigots throughout the campground.
 All sites have a picnic table and fire grates (see below).

-Be courteous.
 Quiet hours are between 10 pm and 6 am.
 Generators may only be operated from 8 am to 10 am, and 4 pm to 8 pm.
 There are no exceptions to these rules.